Fact checkedFact Checked

 Aerobic Exercise

 If body fat is your main concern, aerobic exercise gets your entire body moving.
 Losing belly fat is totally possible through a cardio routine alone.
 Improving muscle tone and your health overall is made much easier through the inclusion of these whole-body workouts, however.
-Many of these routines target belly fat specifically.
+Many of these routines target deep belly fat specifically.

 HIIT stands for high-intensity interval training; it’s a more involved form of aerobic exercise that’s actually perfect for those who want to lose weight and burn belly fat.
-If weight loss is your goal, these high-speed, high-pace workout routines will take you straight there.
+If weight loss is your goal, these high-speed, high-paced workout routines will take you straight there.

-Hiring a Physical Trainer
+Hiring A Physical Trainer

 If you’re struggling to burn calories and belly fat on your own, enlisting the help of a professional with a personal trainer certification might give you the edge that you need.

 Services like these help you both on the treadmill and off.
 Are you one to forget to measure your portions?
-A personal trainer can even help you get your diet plan in order.
-Sometimes, the problem isn’t in our workout, but, rather, in our nutrition and in what we eat daily.
-Personal trainers keep you accountable and help you burn belly fat and manage other things like your total cholesterol by ensuring that your entire lifestyle is in alignment with your goals.
+A personal trainer can even help you create a healthy diet.
+Sometimes, the problem isn’t in our workout, but, rather, in our nutrition and in what we eat daily

 Sometimes, the professional touch is quite necessary.
-Your personal trainer might even have supplements that they can recommend in support of your desire to lose weight and to burn belly fat.
+Your personal trainer might even have supplements that they can recommend in support of your desire to lose weight and burn stubborn belly fat.
 Nowadays, CBD oil is also well-used as it may boost metabolism and result in weight loss.

 Final Thoughts

+Little can compare to the healthy feeling of returning home after a long jog or afternoon at the gym.
+Whether you’re already up and running or still walking at your own pace, the best time to begin your warm-up is now.
 If burning belly fat and body fat, in general, is your goal, high-intensity interval-based cardio is certainly one way to make it there in good health.
 A healthy lifestyle doesn’t always mean going too far out of your way; a treadmill routine is one extremely convenient way to exercise at any time and under all possible weather conditions, walking, running, or otherwise.

-+ 7 sources
++ 5 sources

 Health Canal avoids using tertiary references.
 We have strict sourcing guidelines and rely on peer-reviewed studies, academic researches from medical associations and institutions.
 To ensure the accuracy of articles in Health Canal, you can read more about the editorial process here

-1. Vina, J., Sanchis-Gomar, F., Martinez-Bello, V. and Gomez-Cabrera, M. (2012).
-Exercise acts as a drug; the pharmacological benefits of exercise.
-British Journal of Pharmacology, [online] 167(1), pp.1–12.
-Available at: https://bpspubs.onlinelibrary.wiley.com/doi/full/10.1111/j.1476-5381.2012.01970.x
+1. Viña, J., Sanchis-Gomar, F., Martínez-Bello, V.E. and Mari Carmen Gomez-Cabrera (2012).
+Exercise acts as a drug; the pharmacological benefits of exercise. [online] 167(1), pp.1–12. doi:https://doi.org/10.1111/j.1476-5381.2012.01970.x.

 2. Craft, L.L. and Perna, F.M.
 (2004).
-The Benefits of Exercise for the Clinically Depressed.
-The Primary Care Companion to The Journal of Clinical Psychiatry, [online] 06(03), pp.104–111.
-Available at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC474733/
+The Benefits of Exercise for the Clinically Depressed. [online] 6(3). doi:https://doi.org/10.4088/pcc.v06n0301.

-3. Agarwal, S. (2012).
-Cardiovascular benefits of exercise.
-International Journal of General Medicine, [online] p.541.
-Available at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3396114/
+3. Agarwal, S.K.
+(2012).
+Cardiovascular benefits of exercise. [online] pp.541–541. doi:https://doi.org/10.2147/ijgm.s30113.

-6. Catenacci, V.A. and Wyatt, H.R.
+4. Catenacci, V.A. and Wyatt, H.R.
 (2007).
-The role of physical activity in producing and maintaining weight loss.
-Nature Clinical Practice Endocrinology & Metabolism, [online] 3(7), pp.518–529.
-Available at: https://www.nature.com/articles/ncpendmet0554
+The role of physical activity in producing and maintaining weight loss. [online] 3(7), pp.518–529. doi:https://doi.org/10.1038/ncpendmet0554.

-7. Journal of the American College of Nutrition.
+5. Journal of the American College of Nutrition.
 (2013).
-The effects of exercise intensity on body composition, weight loss, and dietary composition in women. [online] Available at: https://www.tandfonline.com/doi/abs/10.1080/07315724.1997.10718651
+The effects of exercise intensity on body composition, weight loss, and dietary composition in women. [online] Available at: https://www.tandfonline.com/doi/abs/10.1080/07315724.1997.10718651 [Accessed 30 Jun.
+2023].

 Emma